 Mentoring is a more involved process where a physician develops a relationship with the medical student through repeated meetings, and provides an opportunity for career exploration and career counseling.

-In your third year, you'll get an in-depth exposure to many of the medical disciplines during your clinical clerkship.
+In your Clinical Trunk and Branches, you'll get an in-depth exposure to many of the medical disciplines during your clinical clerkship.

-The Career Development Program in the Office of Medical Student Education will also provide support and logistical help as you go through the residency application and match process.
+Career development assistance within the Office of Medical Student Education will also provide support and logistical help as you go through the residency application and match process.

 As a medical student, you'll be able to attend advice sessions on: